How to Bet on UFC Fight Night in TX | Texas Sports Betting Guide

-While he recently broke into the top-10 in the light heavyweight rankings, Hill has never faced a fighter of Santos’ caliber.
+After winning three consecutive fights, Vera is looking to establish himself as a bantamweight title contender.
+A former champion, Cruz is also trying to prove that he belongs back at the top after working his back from injury.

-Santos comes in with a 22-10 UFC record, and despite losing four of his previous five fights, remains one of the most dangerous power punchers in the division.
-On Saturday, the 38-year-old will step into the octagon for the first time since the birth of his first child.
+Despite a 24-3-0 record, Cruz will enter as a +190 underdog versus Vera, who will be an overwhelming -225 betting favorite in the main event.

-Read on to learn more about how to bet on UFC Fight Night in Texas and get free bets for Santos vs Hill this week.
+Read on to learn how to bet on UFC Fight Night in Texas and claim MMA betting offers for the Vera vs Cruz fight.

 The Best Texas Sports Betting Sites for UFC Fight Night